Middle Georgia State University: Dublin

 The 49 acre Dublin Campus is the healthcare degree program hub.
 The campus includes a library, classrooms, computer labs, and an annex.
-In 2023, a planned Campus expansion was announced, which included two large nursing lecture classrooms, a 20-bed hospital laboratory, a 3-bed nursing simulation lab, a technologically enhanced observation room that would connect to the simulation room.
+In 2023, a planned campus expansion was announced, which included two large nursing lecture classrooms, a 20-bed hospital laboratory, a 3-bed nursing simulation lab, and a technologically enhanced observation room that would connect to the simulation room.

 Eastman

-The 22 acre Eastman Campus is home to the University's School of Aviation.
+The 22 acre Eastman Campus is home to the university's School of Aviation.
 It is the only campus in the University System of Georgia that includes flight training and airport management programs, and is adjacent to the Heart of Georgia Regional Airport.
 In a future expansion, the School of Aviation plans to begin offering new programs in Aviation Science and Management with tracks in Aerospace Logistics and Aviation Maintenance Management.
 There is one, 140-bed student housing facility on the Eastman Campus: Aviation Hall.

 Warner Robins

 The 72 acre Warner Robins Campus is located one-half mile west of the main gate of Robins Air Force Base.
 Three academic buildings are now in place: Thomas Hall, the Academic Services Building, and Oak Hall.
 The campus facilities include a bookstore, recreation/fitness center, and cafe.
 The campus is situated adjacent to the Nola Brantley Memorial Library.
 The Warner Robins campus is now home to the Georgia Academy (starting in 2023).